Bangladesh's BNP opposition party in dire straits as leader's health deteriorates | DW | 26.11.2021

 "Since the 2014 election, the BNP has not been able to play a consistent role as an opposition," Ali Riaz, a political science professor at Illinois State University, told DW.

 "Because, on the one hand, it has faced severe persecution, while on the other hand, its leadership has not been able to lay out a clear pathway for movement against the incumbent Awami League party," he said.
-"The failed movement in 2015 has weakened it significantly," Riaz added.
+"The failed movement in 2015 has weakened it significantly."

 Tarique Rahman assumed the role of party chairman from exile in London after his mother was put behind bars.
 Arafat Rahman died in Malaysia in 2015.